jupyterhub/jupyterhub/docs/source/reference/spawners.md

 ### Applying user options

 The base Spawner class doesn't do anything with `user_options`, that is also up to your deployment and/or chosen Spawner.
-This is because exposing any options to users has security implications, so it is part of your Spawner and/or deployment configuration to expose the options you trust your users to set.
+This is because the users can specify arbitrary option dictionary by using the API, so it is part of your Spawner and/or deployment configuration to expose the options you trust your users to set.

 [](#Spawner.apply_user_options) is the hook for taking `user_options` and applying whatever configuration it may represent.